Learn

 Can I post the score results after our event?

-Yes, an NTP Organizer can post results after your event.
-In the NTP website menu labeled Organizer, please read Submitting and Retrieving Scores.
+Yes, an NTP Organizer can record results after your event.

 Do I need special glassware?